FREQUENTLY ASKED QUESTIONS

 The workshop is 10 kilometres or 10 minutes west of Molong in the central west of NSW, 4-5 hours drive from Sydney.
 It is situated in a rural setting on the banks of the Mandagery Creek.
 Molong has a very well-equipped Spar Supermarket, ATM, Chemist, Pubs and BP Service Station and all facilities that you may require.
 There is a daily bus / train service to and from Sydney.

 18 + Student ages have ranged from 18-85.

 Are dietary needs catered for?

 Yes.
 Morning and afternoon teas are provided, and we cater for all your dietary needs.
 Students bring their own lunch.
-There is a Chairmakers’ dinner towards the end of the course to which students are invited to bring their partners.

 Can I bring my partner for all or some of the course?